 To train and continue to grow as an arbitrator, Miguel looks at colleges of higher rank than he arbitrates.
 At the national level he likes how Juan Martínez Munuera and Antonio Matéu Laoz referee.
 Miguel defines himself as a referee who likes to play, likes dialogue rather than showing a card, but recognizes that it is very difficult to reach the arbitration elite.

-Esteve recognizes that "They are very difficult tests, but if you think about it, I hope some day the opportunity".
+Esteve recognizes that "These are very difficult tests, but if you think about it, I hope the opportunity will come one day".
 In this sense, from time to time the delegation of Benidorm travels to perform physical and technical tests to know if they are qualified to referee.

 Another important point is physical preparation.
 Miguel has a personal trainer, who helps him in the preparation practically every afternoon.
 In the morning he studies 4º of ESO at the María Inmaculada school, so during the week, in the mornings, he studies, in the evenings trainings and private classes and on weekends to referee.